lytics/cloudstorage/README.md

 # Introduction
-Cloudstorage is an abstraction layer for Cloud Storage (Google, AWS) and Local Files.
+Cloudstorage is an abstraction layer for Cloud Storage (Google, AWS, Azure) and Local Files.
 It provides a unified api for local files and Cloud files that aids testing and operating on multiple cloud storage.

 [![Code Coverage](https://codecov.io/gh/lytics/cloudstorage/branch/master/graph/badge.svg)](https://codecov.io/gh/lytics/cloudstorage)